njmittet/learning-react/notes/roadmap.md

 Topics and resouces used to create and improve the [example implementations](../examples/README.md).
 The roadmap items will be removed from the list below they are completed or implemented.

-## React Nested Components
+## Compound Components

-1. Add a React Nested Components chapter to the [React Notes](./react-redux.md).
+1. Add a Compund Components chapter to the [React Notes](./react-redux.md).
+2. Add an example by implementing a menu bar example.

 ## React Lifecycle